reduxjs/redux/CONTRIBUTING.md

 # Contributing
-We are always grateful for any contributions made by the community.
+We are open to, and grateful for, any contributions made by the community.
 By contributing to Redux, you agree to abide by the [code of conduct]().

+## Reporting Issues and Asking Questions
+Before opening an issue, please search the issue tracker to make sure your issue hasn't already been reported.

+Please ask any general or implementation specific questions on Stack Overflow.

 ## Getting Started

-First, visit the [Issues page]() to find out what open issues need to be addressed.
+First, visit the [Issue tracker]() to find a list of open issues that need attention.

 Fork, then clone the repo:
 ```
 git clone https://github.com/your-username/redux.git
 ```

-### Building The Documentation
+### Docs
 ##### Preparing to build the documentation
 To install the latest version of `gitbooks` and prepare to build the documentation, run the following:
 ```